 Such relationships via controlled vocabularies are a powerful tool.
 For instance once you have located an archival description that is relevant to your research, you may be able to easily locate several other potentially equally useful ones with one click thanks to the connections introduced by controlled vocabularies.
 We will be explaining how you can do this in more detail in Chapter 8 below.

 Again it is important to note that currently there are a very limited amount of archival descriptions have been connected to the EHRI vocabularies.
-We are currently working hard on implementing the EHRI vocabularies more comprehensively, and we expect to have a much improved coverage in this regard by the end of 2018.
+We are currently working hard on implementing the EHRI vocabularies more comprehensively, and we continuously improved coverage in this regard.

 Some archival institutions – for instance Yad Vashem, the United States Holocaust Memorial Museum or the International Tracing Service – have over the years assembled big copy archives – that is to say they have photocopied or digitally reproduced archival collections that are held in original in many different archival institutions across the world.
 Whenever the Portal contains a description of an original collection as well as of one or several copies of the same collection held elsewhere, we try to establish an explicit links between these descriptions.